eliot-akira/wasm-armv6l/readme.md

 sudo apt install git
 ```

-If that doesn't work, as in my case, build Git from source.
+If that doesn't work, as in my case, build Git (see [Tags](https://github.com/git/git/tags)) from source.
 First, install dependencies.
 Some of these were found through trial and error.

 ```sh
 mkdir ~/src